 Assistantships Awarded by the University.
-The beginning salary for full-time teaching and graduate assistantships is \$11,086 (1996-1997) per academic year.
+The beginning salary for full-time teaching and graduate assistantships is \$13,350 (1999-2000) per academic year.
 Special graduate fellowships, available only in certain programs, provide \$12,000 per year plus tuition for up to four years.

-Applications for assistantships are due on or before March 1, although awards are occasionally available at later dates.
+Applications for assistantships are due on or before March 1 (or February 1 for the SMLR doctoral program), although awards are occasionally available at later dates.
 Prospective graduate students may apply for assistantships when they are sent an application form for admission.
 Applicants who complete the appropriate section of the form when they apply for admission are considered for those financial awards granted by the university for which they may be eligible.
 The letters of recommendation required for admission usually serve also as letters of recommendation for assistantships.
 Should a separate application be required for a newly established program, notice of this will be included with the admissions packet.
 A graduate student already enrolled at the university who wishes to apply for an assistantship should inquire at the office of the director of the graduate program in which the student is enrolled.